Skip to main content

 Research supervision

-• I have supervised a range of PhD research projects in the philosophy of science and epistemology.
+• I have supervised a range of PhD research projects in the history and philosophy of science.
 I would especially welcome enquiries from students wishing to pursue postgraduate research on foundational and historical topics in chemistry and other physical sciences.

 Postgraduate teaching